 Shanghai’s buildings can seem oppressive in their vastness.
 Lining the streets like cold mountains, the grey sky makes it almost claustrophobic at times.
-Other days, when the sun is out and the clouds are fluffy above you, the city comes alive.
+Other days, when the sun is out and the clouds are fluffy above you, the city comes alive and you are mindful of it.
 The locals flood the streets on their bicycles, dodging one another as they talk, smoke and laugh.
 The day I met Zhu Ji was one of those days, there was anticipation and excitement in the air.

 When Zhu Ji arrives at our school, high up above the street in one of those Shanghai buildings, the atmosphere changes.
 The students are buzzing, all my coworkers are clamoring.
 Zhu Ji is something of an anomaly when you see him, his boyishness initially shocks you because behind his smile there is an obvious well of wisdom.
 When he walks, he almost floats.
 There is something reproachful yet playful about him and that combination makes him somewhat intimidating.